mohit56779/miniproject_1_cmput291/README.md

 ~ The bugs currently that need to be fixed in this class are following -

 HIGH PRIORITY -
-(1) The SQlite codes are not case insenstive as per requirements
+(1) SOLVED - The SQlite codes are not case insenstive as per requirements - CODE UPDATED WITH COLLATE NO CASE

 LOW PRIORITY -